Cassidy Lichtman: College career

 Lichtman graduated from Stanford in 2011 with a BA in political science and an MA in history.
 She received both degrees in only four years while also playing for the Stanford Women's Volleyball Team.
 She played multiple positions including outside hitter and setter.
 Her teams won four Pac10 Championships and Lichtman was named a first team AVCA All-American in both her junior and senior seasons.
 She was also named to the first team Academic All-American.

 After retiring from the US National Team in 2016, Lichtman returned to Stanford as an assistant coach during the 2016 season when Stanford Volleyball won the National Championship.

 Later career

 After retiring from the National Team, Lichtman worked for former US Chief Technology Officer, Megan Smith, at shift7.

 In 2019, she was elected to the Board of Directors of USA Volleyball In 2020 she started the nonprofit P/ATH, which works within the sports world to better develop skills around empathy and empowerment.
+In 2026 she was elected as the Chair of the Board for USA Volleyball, becoming the first athlete and youngest woman elected to the position for USA Volleyball and the youngest active Board Chair in the Olympic movement.